Born 24th March 1865 in Plymouth, Devon.

 The original intention was that they would be used - with associated text - in the remaining volumes of his book on floral mechanisms..

 However his portfolio of botanical illustrations of the internal structures and morphology of flowers lay unnoticed in the Museum of Natural History for several decades prior to the publication of this book by Professor David Mabberly in 2000.

-This stunning book uses previously unpublished material from the Library of the Natural History Museum to reveal the fascinating story of Church's life and work.
+This stunning monograph uses previously unpublished material from the 773 drawings by Church in the permanent collection of the Library of the Natural History Museum to reveal:

 Hardcover: 128 pages